gl-inet/docs/docs/app/openvpn.md

-## How to get the configuration File
+# Get the configuration File

 We have tested different VPN service providers.
 Therefore, if you don't know how to get the configuration file, you can follow the instruction below according to your service provider.
 However, you have to contact your service provider for the configuration file if they haven't been listed  below.